 Restoring Fota House & Gardens

-Over the years, the Irish Heritage Trust has undertaken an extensive programme of restoration, made possible thanks to the support of the Irish government, and other agencies including local authorities and the Office of Public Works.
+Over the years, the Irish Heritage Trust has undertaken an extensive programme of restoration.
+This has been made possible thanks to the support of the Irish government and other agencies, including local authorities and the Office of Public Works

 The work carried out by our Irish Heritage Trust staff, heritage experts, skilled craftspeople, and our amazing volunteers has allowed us to open up Fota House and its gardens to the public to be enjoyed.

-Fota’s previously derelict rooms and neglected gardens are now gorgeous spaces where visitors can gain an authentic sense of what life was like for everyone who lived and worked in this Regency mansion and across the Fota Estate.
+Fota’s previously derelict rooms and neglected gardens are now gorgeous spaces.
+Visitors can gain a real sense of what life was like for everyone who lived and worked in this Regency mansion and across the estate.

 Our efforts led to Fota House, Arboretum & Gardens being granted museum status by the Heritage Council under the Museum Standards Programme for Ireland in recognition of the ongoing care given to conservation and visitor experience development.
 This status was renewed in 2020.